 We teach our pupils to do their best in their exams, yet we also encourage them to develop a broad range of interests outside of their academic curriculum with our variety of co-curricular activities.

-At Berkhamsted, we believe our students develop through the struggle to achieve good results, whether in the classroom, on the sports pitch or on the stage.
+At Berkhamsted, we believe our students develop through the challenge to achieve good results, whether in the classroom, on the sports pitch or on the stage.

 We do not shield our pupils from difficulties, rather we believe they develop by learning to fail as well as to succeed.

 Our teachers encourage every pupil to stretch themselves, motivating and inspiring them to challenge their own expectations.

 Our students leave us as resilient, ambitious and motivated young adults who have a true sense of purpose and compassion, with the desire to succeed in the next stage of their lives.

 At Berkhamsted Boys, we develop remarkable people.